Financial-Times/ft-origami/docs/developer-guide/background-linters.md

 If you already have Origami Build Tools (OBT) and ESLint configured, skip to the [Installing background linter plugins](#Installing-background-linter-plugins) section.

 Ensure you have installed [Origami Build Tools](https://www.npmjs.com/package/origami-build-tools).
-This will provide you with Sass, SCSS-lint and provide instructions on how to set up Node.js and Ruby.
+This will provide you with Sass, scss-lint and provide instructions on how to set up Node.js and Ruby.

 ### Install ESLint